EmotiBit/ofxLSL/README.md

 ### Requirements
 To run the `marker.py` example, you will need the following:

-- Python
+- Install Python
   - We recommend downloading anaconda to create and manage virtual environments.
     - Get anaconda from their website: https://www.anaconda.com/
   - Create an new environment using python 3.7.
     - Follow the instruction on [docs.anaconda](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/#creating-a-new-environment) to create an environment.
+- Install the following Python packages
   - Open anaconda prompt.
     - You may refer [docs.anaconda](https://docs.anaconda.com/anaconda/install/verify-install/#conda) to do so.
   - Activate the environment created in the previous step.
     - To activate, type `conda activate your_env_name` to activate.
-- Install the following python packages
-  - psychopy
+  - **psychopy**
     - Run `pip install psychopy`
-  - liblsl
+  - **liblsl**
     - Follow the instructions on liblsl-Python page: https://github.com/labstreaminglayer/liblsl-Python#installation
     - Brief instructions,
       - Run `conda install -c conda-forge liblsl`
       - Run `pip install pylsl`

+### Running the example
+- In the conda command prompt, with the correct environment activated, run the command `python marker.py`
+- You will see a window pop up with the words "Hello" and "World" alternating.

 ### Usage Notes
-- By deafult, the `markey.py`, example generates the LSL stream with the name `DataSyncMarker` and source_id = 12345
+- By deafult, the `markey.py`, example generates the LSL stream with the name `DataSyncMarker` and source_id = `12345`
   - You can change the name and stream_id of the marker stream to your needs, but **remember to change the name appropriately at the receiver as well!**